Psoriasis – Diagnosis, Symptoms, and Treatment

 - Bactrim (trimethoprim-sulfamethoxazole)

 Severe cases of cellulitis may require intravenous antibiotics such as Vancomycin and Zosyn (piperacillin-tazobactam).
+This is more common if the infection spreads to other areas of the skin in patients with severe psoriasis that covers large areas of skin.

 - Armstrong AW, Robertson AD, Wu J, et al. Undertreatment, treatment trends, and treatment dissatisfaction among patients with psoriasis and psoriatic arthritis in the United States: findings from the National Psoriasis Foundation surveys, 2003-2011.
 JAMA Dermatol 2013; 149:1180. - https://www.ncbi.nlm.nih.gov/pubmed/23945732